aestenfe/form-builder/README.md

 # Form Builder

+The application will use a json file (Part 1) and create a form with validation.
+If a form field is not validate, an error message will appear at the specific field.
+If the validation succeed, an alert appears.

+## Package installment and Script

+### `npm install`

+Installs the required packages.

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ## Part 1

 For part 1 I created a json file which will contain the information for the form.